OREL-group/Project-Management-FA-24/FINAL PAPERS/Pavithra_Ramakrishnan_FinalPaper.md

 This project delivers a real-time, scalable vehicle detection solution tailored for security applications.
 By leveraging advanced YOLO models, OpenCV, and a lightweight web interface, the system efficiently identifies unauthorized vehicles, reducing security risks and operational overhead.
 The open-source approach ensures continuous improvement and adaptability, making it a practical and future-proof solution for access control and monitoring.

+The project also reflects an interest in exploring natural language processing (NLP) and gaining hands-on experience with practical applications of technology.
+While primarily focused on object detection, this project provides opportunities to integrate NLP techniques in areas such as automated reporting, alert generation, or log analysis.
+The system is built to handle different locations, hardware setups, and environmental conditions, making it adaptable for a wide range of applications like airports, office buildings, and gated communities.
+By taking an open-source approach, the system can continue to improve over time with contributions from others, ensuring it stays up-to-date and flexible as technology evolves.

+Overall, this project is to create a practical and efficient solution for enhancing safety, improving operational efficiency, and exploring advanced technologies like NLP to address the growing need for smarter security systems.
 ---

 ### References